cibr-jyu/meggie_fooof/README.md

 ## Installation

-Given that meggie is installed to the system already, you can install meggie\_fooof either via
+Given that meggie is installed to "meggie-env" environment already, you can install meggie\_fooof with

-1. Install requirements: pip install fooof
-2. Install plugin: python setup.py install

-or in one step with conda:

 1. conda install -c CIBR -n meggie-env meggie\_fooof